 1. RUNNY BABBIT

-1. Runny Babbit: A Billy Sook was the last children's book written by Shel Silverstein.
-And he seems like a guy who would appreciate a good spoonerism, don't you think?
-The book is crammed full with them: "Runny Babbit lent to wunch and heard the saitress way, "We have some lovely stabbit rew, our Special for today."
+Runny Babbit: A Billy Sook was the last children's book written by Shel Silverstein and, as the title indicates, the book is crammed full with Spoonerisms: "Runny Babbit lent to wunch and heard the saitress way, 'We have some lovely stabbit rew, our special for today.'"

-But the only one Spooner would admit to was this one, which confused the title of a popular hymn: "Kinkering Kongs Their Titles Take."
-That would be, "Conquering Kings Their Titles Take."
+Many Spoonerisms have been attributed to Reverend Spooner, but the only one he would admit to was this one, which confused the title of a popular hymn: "Kinkering Kongs Their Titles Take."
+That should be, "Conquering Kings Their Titles Take."

-5. Adlai Stevenson intentionally used a Spoonerism in a speech once, which you have to admit is pretty clever whether you agree with his politics or not.
-The background: Norman Vincent Peale was a Protestant preacher who was quite vocal about his dislike for Stevenson.
-In response, Stevenson said, "Speaking as a Christian, I find the Apostle Paul appealing and the Apostle Peale appalling."
+Norman Vincent Peale was a Protestant preacher who was quite vocal about his dislike for Adlai Stevenson.
+In response, Stevenson intentionally used a Spoonerism in a speech once, saying: "Speaking as a Christian, I find the Apostle Paul appealing and the Apostle Peale appalling."

-6. Any Hee Haw fans in the house?
-Archie Campbell, a writer and the star of the show, loved to use Spoonerisms in skits for the variety show.
-One of the most famous ones was Campbell's telling of RinderCella - a girl who slopped her dripper, of course.
+Archie Campbell, a writer and the star of the long-running variety show Hee Haw, loved to use Spoonerisms in skits on the show.
+One of the most famous ones was Campbell's telling of RinderCella: a girl who slopped her dripper, of course.
 There was also Beeping Sleauty.

-9. This one is somewhat of an urban legend "“ it's never been recorded except on a record album called Pardon My Blooper, but it was recreated for the album and not recorded from the original alleged mishap.
-True or not, the joke that someone once said live on the air that the Canadian Broadcasting Corporation was "the Canadian Broadcorping Castration" struck a chord with people; the poor CBC is sometimes referred to as such.
+This one is somewhat of an urban legend.
+It's never been recorded except on a record album called Pardon My Blooper, but it was recreated for the album and not recorded from the original alleged mishap.
+True or not, the joke that someone once said live on the air that the Canadian Broadcasting Corporation was "the Canadian Broadcorping Castration" struck a chord with people; the poor CBC is sometimes still referred to as such.